Click Here to Search Ketamine Therapy Providers in Your Area

 Typical antidepressants take weeks to months to work.
 There are many to choose from and no reliable way at this point to know which we will be effective and well-tolerated.
 Therefore, one may wait weeks and find that the medicine does not even work.
 These medications have common side effects of weight gain, sexual dysfunction, gastrointestinal disturbances, sleep disturbance, fatigue, and emotional blunting.
 Some newer “add-on” antidepressants also have risks of causing diabetes.
 Unfortunately, not everyone will respond to ketamine, but you will know that almost immediately and not have to waste time or money unnecessarily.
 Side effects are limited to the time of the infusion, with no side effects in between.
 In this way, outside of the infusion time, you are not “medicated”.

-LifeStance Health specializes in Ketamine Therapy with over 600 locations in 34 states.
+LifeStance Health specializes in Ketamine Therapy with multiple locations in 2 states.
 Services vary by location.

 Find a location near you: